 The difference between a tip and a gratuity is important because a tip (see above) belongs to the employee.
 However, a gratuity legally belongs to the employer-restaurant.
 In other words, if you work a banquet, and the customer is paying your employer a mandatory, fixed amount service charge as part of the cost of the banquet, this gratuity does not have to be redistributed to the employees.
 However, if you are not earning “tips” during the time you worked the banquet, then your employer cannot use the tip-credit and must be paying you at least the full minimum wage for the hours your worked.
 This remains true even if your employer elects to distribute the gratuities to you – you still must be paid the full minimum wage before accounting for any gratuities received.

-In sum, servers are often the most taken advantage of group in terms of wages.
+Recently, we have seen an increase in call from waiters and waitresses who are being required to contribute to an illegal tip pool or are otherwise being subjected to illegal wage theft.
 However, the good news is that there are strict laws protecting servers.
 If you are receiving tips as part of your pay and you have questions about your employer’s policies, you can contact an employment lawyer at Herrmann Law by calling 817-479-9229 or submitting your case online and we will contact you.
 I find that restaurants are some of the most common violators of the wage laws.
 You can also look at my blog, where you may find the answer to your questions //paycheckcollector.com/blog/

 Prospective clients often ask me how employees can afford to hire an attorney to sue an employer who is violation wage laws.
 Many attorneys, including myself, often times represent employees with wage claims on a contingency basis.
 This means, you don’t owe me anything for working on your case if I don’t obtain a recovery for you.